-If you face problems like stand-offs and injuries in your hospital, you’re likely on the lookout for strategies to make your hospital safer.
+If you face problems like injuries and burnout in your hospital, you’re likely on the lookout for strategies to make your facility safer.

 Likewise, if you need to comply with regulations, legislation, or accreditation requirements, you’re probably looking for ways to meet those standards—and improve staff retention and patient satisfaction while you’re at it.

-To help you do that, here are some of our most popular resources of 2015.
-These top resources reached thousands of healthcare professionals like you, and helped them reduce violence in their facilities.
+To help you do that, here are some of our most popular resources of 2016.
+These top resources reached thousands of healthcare professionals like you, and helped them reduce violence.
 Check them out, and pass them on!

 Almost always, there are warning signs that a person's behavior is moving toward a crisis.
-These 10 ways to defuse incidents can aid in early interventions and increase the likelihood of staff de-escalating an incident before it becomes dangerous.
-Also read Part 1
+These 10 ways to defuse incidents can aid in early interventions and help staff de-escalate an incident before it can become dangerous.

 2. Domestic Violence: What Can Nurses Do?